pavsingh7/Masters-Dissertation/README.md

 # Resources and References

-A collection of good resources are found here

 # Research Papers

+A collection of good research papers featuring state of the art apporaches  in multi-modal model, hybrid systems and deep learning applications in recommender systems - found [here](https://github.com/pavsingh7/Masters-Dissertation/tree/main/Papers%20and%20Resources).